 Alec Guinness

 Guinness began his stage career in 1934.
 Two years later, at the age of 22, he played the role of Osric in Hamlet in the West End and joined the Old Vic.
 He continued to play Shakespearean roles throughout his career.
 He served in the Royal Naval Reserve during the Second World War and commanded a landing craft during the invasion of Sicily and Elba.
 Along with Laurence Olivier, John Gielgud and Ralph Richardson, he was one of the great British theatre actors who made the transition to films after the war, making his name in six Ealing comedies, starting in 1949 with both A Run for Your Money and Kind Hearts and Coronets (in which he played eight different characters).
-He went on to lead roles in 1951 with The Man in the White Suit and The Lavender Hill Mob (for which he received his first Academy Award nomination), then in 1955 with The Ladykillers, and culminating in 1957 with Barnacle Bill.
+He went on to lead roles in 1951 with The Man in the White Suit and The Lavender Hill Mob (for which he received his first Academy Award nomination for Best Actor), then in 1955 with The Ladykillers, and culminating in 1957 with Barnacle Bill.

 Biography from the Wikipedia article Alec Guinness.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.